iOS Integration

 }

-Note: Ensure this token is included in each API request requiring attestation.
-The SDK will automatically manage the token lifecycle.
-You just need to get the latest token before sending a request.
+Important: Ensure this token is included in every API request that requires authentication.
+The SDK automatically manages the token life-cycle; you just need to retrieve the latest token before sending requests.

-When your backend service (protected by EdgeOne) receives a client request, it checks if the request contains a valid attestation token.
-If attestation is required but no valid token is provided, the server will return HTTP status code 428, indicating the client needs additional attestation.
-This is a key link in iOS client integration that requires proactive adaptation by developers.
+When your backend service (protected by EdgeOne) receives a client request, it checks whether the request contains a valid attestation token.
+If authentication is required but no valid token is provided, the server returns an HTTP 428 status code, indicating that the client requires additional authentication.
+This is a critical step in iOS client integration that requires active adaptation by developers.

 Your iOS application needs to implement a mechanism to capture and handle these HTTP 428 responses.
-For the detailed process, please refer to reobtaining the attestation token or renewing an expired attestation token (handling HTTP 428 challenges).
+For the detailed process, refer to re-obtain the attestation token, or renew an expired attestation token (handling HTTP 428 challenges).

-Here is a simplified example of handling HTTP 428 challenges:
+Here is a simplified sample for handling HTTP 428 challenges:

 - (void)sendAPIRequest:(NSMutableURLRequest *)request {